pirus1234/wcme-tools/README.md

 # WCME-Tools

 This project runs on Node v18 or later.
 Made with ReactJS, Express, and Socket.io frameworks.
+Backend uses PostgreSQL v14 or later, and does not generate tables automatically.

 ## Available Scripts